hurryingauto3/Springer-FreeBooks-Python-Download/README.md

 Download all the files to a folder

 #### For Windows Users:
-Run the .bat file via console or double-clicking.
+Run the download.bat file via console or double-clicking.

 #### For Non-Windows Users: